developerRD/ImageProcessing/README.md

 The objective of the project was to determine the refraction index of liquids by leveraging image analysis methodologies.

-The image processing pipeline encompassed several essential steps, including the conversion of captured images to grayscale to facilitate subsequent analysis.
+The image processing pipeline has several essential steps, including the conversion of captured images to grayscale to facilitate subsequent analysis.
-Subsequently, specific regions of interest were selectively set to black to mitigate potential confounding factors such as brightness and reflections.
+Afterwards, certain areas that we wanted to focus on were intentionally made black in order to reduce any factors that could cause problems, like being too bright or having reflections.
-A thresholding technique was then applied to segment the image based on intensity levels, resulting in a binary representation.
+An then a thresholding technique was applied to segment the image based on intensity levels, resulting in a binary representation.

 Utilizing the binary image, the coordinates of relevant features were extracted using numpy-based operations.
 These coordinates were subsequently utilized to calculate the refraction index based on established mathematical formulations.
 Notably, the calculations took into account the distances between the detected coordinates, enabling the estimation of the refraction index for the analyzed liquid samples.